 The Family Court found that the trial judge had erred as she did not consider the funds expended on legal fees when exercising the discretion nor did she consider the dollar impact of not adding back the legal fees.
 The effect of the orders was that the husband had to meet 60% of the wife’s fees without the court providing any explanation of how that was just and equitable.

 - The decision to add back legal fees remains a matter of discretion for the court.
 This discretion will be exercised where the court finds that it is just and equitable for the court not to add back an amount of legal fees paid because it is also just and equitable that the other party contribute to the costs of the other in the same proportions an overall assessment of their property division.

-- The court also considered cases of Omacini (2005) FLC 93-218 and Chorn and Hopkins (2004) FLC 93-204, noting that in cases where legal fees are not added back, it is open for the court to consider this issue in the context of the discretion to make an award of spousal maintenance after a consideration of the factors listed in Section s75(2).
+- The court also considered cases of Omacini (2005) FLC 93-218 and Chorn and Hopkins (2004) FLC 93-204, noting that in cases where legal fees are not added back, it is open for the court to consider this issue in the context of the discretion to make an award of spousal maintenance after a consideration of the factors listed in Section s75(2) of the Family Law Act.
 The court also noted that it is more technically correct to consider this issue under s75(2) factors than as addbacks.

 - A distinction must be made between legal costs paid from the asset pool otherwise available for division between the parties (especially funds from assets or businesses to which the other party has made a significant contribution) and funds acquired post-separation or received as a gift or inheritance.
 The latter would usually not be added back.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.

 When you call the Go To Court Legal Hotline, you will be connected directly to a lawyer, every time.